Higgins Industries: History

 Higgins Industries expanded rapidly to meet military needs during World War II, going from a single plant employing fewer than 75 people before the war to 7 plants employing more than 20,000 workers by 1943.
 Higgins employed the first fully integrated working force of women and men, African Americans and whites in New Orleans.

 In 1964, Dwight D. Eisenhower said to historian Stephen Ambrose: "[Andrew Higgins] is the man who won the war for us.
 If Higgins had not designed and built those landing craft, we never would have landed over an open beach.
 The whole strategy of the war would have been different."

+Higgins Industries produced over sixty different items for the US government during the war.
+Higgins ranked 70th among United States corporations in the value of World War II military production contracts.
+The resulting business success allowed Andrew Higgins to expand into several other ventures, including Higgins Aircraft, Higgins Engine Co., and Higgins Plastics Corp.

+Higgins Aircraft

+Higgins Aircraft was contracted to build the all-plywood-construction Curtiss-Wright C-76 Caravan, and later, the C-46 Commando, but both contracts were cancelled at an early stage, and the company managed to complete only two C-46A aircraft before production shut down.
+The Commando contract was cancelled on 10 August 1944.
+Before the government repossessed the factory complex, Higgins managed to finish a helicopter of early design in 1946.